Skip to main content

 Invitational Summer Institute (SI)

 The San Diego Area Writing Project (SDAWP) believes that socially responsible approaches to teaching writing support the education and success of San Diego's culturally and linguistically diverse student population.
-The SI provides a dynamic, dialogic environment for a diverse group of educators to examine their roles as writers, teachers and leaders.
+The SI provides a dynamic, dialogic environment for a variety of groups of educators to examine their roles as writers, teachers and leaders.

 Cost: $300 stipend paid to new Fellows upon completion of all requirements